-These draft minutes will be presented to our meeting on 29th June for approval.
+These minutes were approved at our meeting on 29th June.

 Online Conference through MS Teams Tuesday 25th****May, at 7pm

 Dr Duncan MacLaren (Chair), Tam Coyle (V/C), David Cowan (Secretary), Peter Hayman, Niall McColl (Social Media Manager), Gerald Hirst (Treasurer) Eileen Mills

 TD., ST, EM, GW, KM

 Kaukab Stewart MSP, Provost Philip Braat, Councillor Eva Bolander and Councillor Angus Millar.

 The Chair welcomed everyone to the meeting and was pleased to see some new residents in attendance.
 He gave a special welcome to Sgt Philip Showell of Police Scotland and the newly elected MSP for Glasgow Kelvin, Kaukab Stewart MSP.

 The Chair informed everyone that Chris Murphy is stepping down as a Community Councillor.
 He was thanked for his services to the community council and the area.
 That means we now have two vacancies for community councillors to make up our normal ten community councillors.
 The Chair asked those in attendance interested in becoming a community councillor to get in touch with him.